 The Pulled BBQ Chicken

 As you’ll see in the recipe card at the bottom of the post, we used our slow cooker bbq chicken recipe.
-Our Instant Pot bbq chicken or pressure cooker pulled pork would work just as well if you’re in a hurry.
+Our Instant Pot bbq chicken, smoked chicken thighs, or pressure cooker pulled pork would work just as well if you’re in a hurry.
 Both recipes work with boneless skinless chicken thighs or chicken breast and are perfect for preparing in bulk to use in recipes like this mac and cheese, bbq chicken sliders, or loaded bbq chicken nachos.

 If you don’t want to take the time to prep your own chicken, you could use some shredded rotisserie chicken mixed with your favorite bbq sauce.
 You’ll need a pound of cooked chicken for this recipe, so I’ll leave it up to you to decide how much sauce you want for that amount of chicken.